viamrobotics/docs/docs/components/encoder/_index.md

 # SME: Rand
 ---

+Encoders provide an API for getting the position of a motor or a joint in ticks or degrees.

-If you have a type of sensor that can detect speed and direction of rotation of a motor or a joint, use an _encoder_ component.
+If you have hardware or software that provides the position of a motor, use an _encoder_ component.

 Encoder components are often used in conjunction with a motor, and are sometimes even built directly into motors.
 Encoder can also be mounted on a passive joint or other rotating object to keep track of the joint angle.